kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

 This project successfully outlines the migration of Bitbucket data from the AWS N Virginia region to the Oregon region using AWS Application Migration Service (MGN).
 By following the AWS Console procedures, the migration ensures minimal downtime and preserves data integrity.
 This process is ideal for organizations looking to transition workloads across AWS regions.

+## contribution
+- more ideas on region migration are welcome!

+  HAPPY LEARNING